roxzlir/PixelPenguinsProjectPlanner/README.md

 <ActiveProjects/> Let you display project based on selected status.
 <ProjectInputEdit/> Tool to change the timespan dates on any project.
 <ProjectHoursEdit/> Tool to change the amount of hours a project is allowed.
+<AddNewProject/> Tool to add a new project to the database.

 ##### What happens when I'm done?
 When the user press the Logout button there is a function that reload the page (to update the Menu component and clear the links) and remove all